 Check under the sinks, under your bed, laundry area, car or your purse!
-Clear out the trash, any items that you don’t use, old/expired things.
-Keep it neat and simple with the basics, and you will be amazed how helpful it will be!
+Clear out the trash, any items that you don’t use, old/expired cards.
+Keep it neat and simple with the basics!

 Areas that are not top of mind still contribute to stress.

 Set the timer for ten minutes and get rid of 10 things right now!
 Sometimes we just need to motivate and get things done.
-A deadline plus a little motivation is an amazing way to kickstart decluttering.
+A deadline plus a little motivation is a fantastic way to kickstart decluttering.

 It’s time to Let Go!

-The thing about decluttering is it’s very different for everyone.
+Decluttering is different for everyone.
 What works for me, may not work for you and that is okay!
-The whole point is to get your home and mind in a place so you can focus on what’s important.
+The whole point is to get your home and mind in a place so you can focus on what’s important to YOU.

 No matter what method you use to clear your clutter, I hope this was able to motivate you to have at least one less thing.
 Have any tips?
 Share them below.